Brown & Brown, Inc. research snapshot

 BRO AI Trading Strategy Framework

 The BRO AI trading strategy below is a rules-based research framework, not personal advice.
-It combines insurance-broker fundamentals, Accession integration checks, leverage monitoring, technical confirmation, and predefined invalidation levels.
+It combines insurance-broker fundamentals, Accession integration checks, organic-growth and dilution monitoring, leverage tracking, technical confirmation, and predefined invalidation levels.

 Trend-following setup

-Watch for BRO to reclaim and hold the $70.50 to $73.50 resistance zone while Q2 results show positive Organic Revenue, stable margins, cash generation, and credible Accession integration progress.
+Watch for BRO to reclaim and hold above the $70.90 to $72.50 zone while Q3 results show Organic Revenue improving toward flat or positive, stable margins, cash generation, and credible Accession integration progress.

-A failed move back below $67 or a close below the 50-day moving average should reduce setup confidence.
+A failed move back below the 20-day moving average near $68.94 or a close below the 50-day moving average should reduce setup confidence.

 Mean-reversion setup

-If BRO pulls back toward $62 to $63 without new integration, debt, or organic-growth damage, compare the price reaction with insurance broker peers and updates on property and casualty pricing.
+If BRO pulls back toward $63.40 to $68.90 without new integration, debt, organic-growth, or dilution damage, compare the price reaction with insurance broker peers and updates on property and casualty pricing.

-Do not treat the pullback as benign if management lowers organic-growth commentary, debt metrics worsen, or price closes below $59.
+Do not treat the pullback as benign if management lowers organic-growth commentary, debt metrics worsen, the share count expands sharply, or price closes below the 50-day moving average.

 Fundamental monitor

-Track Organic Revenue, Organic Revenue with Contingents, EBITDAC margin, free cash flow, debt reduction, acquisition contribution, producer retention, contingents, and insurance pricing by line.
+Track Organic Revenue, Organic Revenue with Contingents, adjusted EBITDAC margin, free cash flow, debt reduction, diluted share count, acquisition contribution, producer retention, contingents, and insurance pricing by line.

-Position sizing should reflect that BRO has acquisition integration risk, balance-sheet leverage, financial-sector sentiment risk, and possible multiple compression.
+Position sizing should reflect that BRO has acquisition integration risk, negative organic growth, share dilution from Accession financing, balance-sheet leverage, financial-sector sentiment risk, and possible multiple compression.

 Investment research summary